When I bought this rather large men’s shirt (size 4XL) at the dollar-a-pound Goodwill, I had no idea what I would end up doing with it.

 I pinned along each side directly on the chalk line, being careful to keep the fabric smooth.

 Next, I carefully ran each side under my machine, making sure the fabric didn’t bunch up, which it realllllly wanted to!

 I used my pinking shears to trim off that excess material.

-Now, as you can see in the pic above, it still doesn’t have much shape.
-That’s okay.
-I planned on having to tweak it a bit more after I got the size down.
-As it was still a bit too big up top for me, I put it back on and pinned the arms, bust, and waist a tad more to give it a curvier shape.
-I ran it through my machine, and cut off the excess material.
-No biggie!
+I put it back on and pinned the arms, bust, and waist a tad more to give it a curvier shape, ran it through my machine, and cut off the excess material again.